CR-Gjx/cr-gjx.github.io/_pages/cv.md

 ======
 * B.S. in Shanghai Jiao Tong University, 2014-2018
 * Ph.D in The University of Sydney, 2019-2022
-* PostDoc in The University of Tokyo, 2022-Now
+* PostDoc in The University of Tokyo, 2022-2023

 [//]: # (* Post-Doc in The University of Tokyo, 2022-2023)

 Work experience
 ======
+* 07/2024 - Now: Research Scientist
+  * Google Research

+* 03/2024 - 07/2024: Research Engineer
+  * TikTok Australia (Built RLHF for Multi-Modal Large Language Model from scratch)

+* Summer 2022: Research Scientist Intern
+  * Salesforce Research Asia

 * Summer 2016: Engineering Intern
   * Shanghai Yitu Tech

-* Summer 2022: Research Scientist Intern
-  * Salesforce Research Asia

 [//]: # (Skills)